Abhinaba12/MAC-OS-theme-for-ubuntu/README.md

 A Mac OS theme for ubuntu and other linux distros with apt package manager.
-Create your regular machine to most elegant looks!!!😎
+Make your regular machine to most elegant looks!!!😎

 **Install Dependencies:**
    ```bash